Skip to main content

 Configure auth

-The connector needs Authorization: Bearer aky_<your-token> on every request to the Audity backend.
+The connector needs Authorization: Bearer aky_<your-token> on every request.

-• If Claude shows an “Authorization header” or “API key” field on the connector setup screen: paste Bearer aky_<your-token> (the full string including Bearer , since Claude does not auto-prefix in this flow).
+• If Claude shows an “Authorization header” or “API key” field: paste Bearer aky_<your-token> (the full string including Bearer , since Claude does not auto-prefix in this flow).

-• If Claude redirects you through an OAuth approval first: approve the redirect.
-After approval, you’ll still get a prompt for your Audity API key.
+• If Claude redirects you through an OAuth approval first: approve it.
+You’ll still get a prompt for your Audity API key.
 Paste your aky_<your-token> (this time without Bearer , the connector wraps it).

-The exact UX depends on Claude Desktop’s current connector flow, which Anthropic iterates on.
-If you see something unexpected, reach for the troubleshooting section.
+The exact UX depends on Claude Desktop’s current connector flow.
+If you see something unexpected, check Troubleshooting.

 Test